Abuse & Neglect

 Abuse and neglect

 All staff are aware that technology is a significant component in many safeguarding and wellbeing issues.
 We understand children are at risk of abuse online as well as face-to-face.
-In many cases, abuse will take place concurrently via online channels and in daily life.
-Children can also abuse their peers online, this can take the form of abusive, harassing, and misogynistic messages, the non-consensual sharing of indecent images, especially around chat groups, and the sharing of abusive images and pornography, to those who do not want to receive such content.
+In many cases, abuse will take place concurrently via both online and offline.
+Children can also abuse other children online, this can take the form of abusive, harassing, and misogynistic/misandrist messages, the non-consensual sharing of indecent images, especially around chat groups, and the sharing of abusive images and pornography, to those who do not want to receive such content.

 Indicators of abuse and neglect